 We consider the objective of a researcher who estimates consumer demand given observed prices, quantities, and ω cost shocks following the best practices outlined in Conlon and Gortmaker (2020).
-The researcher also specifies the supply side as in Berry et al. (1999) and correctly specifies the outside option as well as the distribution generating the random coefficients for product characteristics ν_i .
-The researcher, however, may incorrectly model income effects and hence, the distribution of price-sensitivities, as in Section 4.3.
-The goal of this Monte Carlo analysis is to investigate the success of an empirical demand model with a flexible Box-Cox power transformation of outside good spending at identifying and recovering the true demand curvature underlying the data-generating process.
+The researcher also specifies the supply side as in Berry et al. (1999) and correctly specifies the outside option and the distribution generating the random coefficients for product characteristics ν_i .
+The researcher, however, may incorrectly model income effects and, hence, the distribution of price-sensitivities, as in Section 4.3.
+This Monte Carlo analysis aims to investigate the success of an empirical demand model with a flexible Box-Cox power transformation of outside good spending at identifying and recovering the true demand curvature underlying the data-generating process.